| | | |

 Escamoles and Other Seasonal Insects

-Insects are a big part of Mexican cuisine.
-Start with escamoles with guacamole and tortillas.
-Known as Mexican caviar, escamoles are ant eggs or larvae.
+Insects are a big part of Mexican cuisine in different regions.
+Escamoles with guacamole and tortillas are a great intro to eating insects.
+Known as “Mexican caviar”, escamoles are ant eggs or larvae.
 They don’t have faces or legs, and if someone handed you a plate of them without telling you what they are, you’d probably think they were potato risotto.
 They have a mild taste, creamy, almost buttery.
-If you can’t get past the mental image of an ant, smear a scoop of escamoles into a tortilla, cover with guacamole, roll up the tortilla and take a bite.
+If you can’t get past the mental image of an ant, smear a scoop of escamoles into a tortilla, cover it with guacamole, roll up the tortilla, and take a bite.
 The guac covers up any of the taste.
-Don’t knock it til you try it!
+Don’t knock it ’til you try it!

-For the more adventurous, El Mural de Los Poblanos menu has a special section on seasonal delicacies such as cocopaches (beetles), maguey worms, chicatanas (ants) and cuetlas (butterfly larvae).
+For the more adventurous, El Mural de Los Poblanos menu has a special section on seasonal delicacies such as cocopaches (beetles), maguey worms, chicatanas (ants), and cuetlas (butterfly larvae).

 La Pasita

-It’s not a food, but I have to mention it.
-A pasita is a shot of a raisin liquor served with a raisin and piece of goat cheese in it.
+It’s not food, but I have to mention it.
+A pasita is a shot of a raisin liquor served with a raisin and a piece of goat cheese in it.
 We didn’t try the original, but we had fun sipping a few of the others, all served with a raisin and a piece of cheese (which usually dissolves in the liqueur while you are taking a selfie).
-La Pasita is one of the smallest bars I’ve ever seen, just big enough to walk-in, order and walk out.
-They are only open from 12:30-6pm.
+La Pasita is one of the smallest bars I’ve ever seen, just big enough to walk in, order, and walk out.
+They are only open from 12:30-6 pm.
 Think of it as your aperitif before you make your way to dinner.

-There’s plenty of great restaurants to eat traditional Puebla cuisine around Centro.
+There are plenty of great restaurants to eat traditional Puebla cuisine around Centro.
 This is just a sampling of what not to miss on your visit.
+Puebla is a city that deserves a few days of your time to explore its architecture and history.